-Q. I lost my only daughter this past Jan.
-2011—she was only 38 years old and left 3 young children.
+Q. I lost my only daughter this past June—she was only 38 years old and left 3 young children.
 They do not live close to me.
-Christmas is coming up and I don't know how to get through all the joy of others.
-I do not want to be a downer to my other family members.
+Our family’s big summer reunion is coming up in a few months and I don't know how I can be around everybody, at what is supposed to be a happy event, when I feel so sad.
 I am married, but my husband is going through his own grief.
 Suggestions?

 Anniversaries are tough, and it’s not unusual for the looming date on the calendar to start to dominate a bereaved person’s thoughts and feelings.
 With seasonal events like holidays and family traditions, even just the weather and in this case the long days of summer, it can really feel like it is going to happen again – “it” being the diagnosis, the treatment, the loss, and the feelings that followed.
 Terrifying!

 There’s also a tendency to feel like twelve months is the cutoff point in grieving.
 It’s been a whole year and you should be “getting over it” by now… In this context, still being sad can feel like failure or defective coping.
 But the real deal is that everyone has to grieve at their own speed.
 In working with people who have lost someone to cancer, I’ve begun to understand that the first 12 months are often just about facing the loss and the repercussions of the loss.
 The second 12 months are often focused on adjusting to the loss and trying to reintegrate oneself back into life without the loved one.
 There’s no way to rush your process, and no arbitrary point where you should be “back to normal.”